Maximizing Living Space in Your Israel Dorm - The Ultimate Guide

-For a start you can increase the space under your bed using underbed storage boxes to keep things like food, extra towels and blankets or sweaters folded away nice and neatly until you next need them.
+For a start you can increase the space under your bed using either hard plastic underbed storage boxes or foldable underbed storage bags to keep things like food, extra towels and blankets or sweaters folded away nice and neatly until you next need them.
 The underbed storage boxes are generally clear so you can see exactly what you put there without having to take everything out.

 Additionally, you can add extra space with a bedside caddy, where you can keep things you need to access often such as tissues, glasses, magazines, fuzzy socks and anything else you can think of!

 Pros of under & around your bed storage: Use space that is generally underutilized.